-The contaminants that are being monitored in the Wellington Region are particulate matter (PM10), carbon monoxide (CO) and nitrogen oxides (NOx).
-These air pollutants are several of the contaminants identified in the Regional Ambient Air Quality Guidelines (reproduced as Table 2.1), the National Ambient Air Quality Guidelines (Ministry for the Environment 1994) and in Proposals for Revised an New Ambient Air Quality Guidelines for New Zealand (Ministry for the Environment 2000).
+The contaminants that are being monitored in the Wellington Region are particulate matter (PM{10}), carbon monoxide (CO) and nitrogen oxides (NOx).
+These air pollutants are several of the contaminants identified in the Regional Ambient Air Quality Guidelines (reproduced as Table 2.1), the National Ambient Air Quality Guidelines (Ministry for the Environment 1994) and in Ambient Air Quality Guidelines: 2002 Update (Ministry for the Environment 2002).

-CO, NOx and PM10 are national State of the Environment Indicators for air quality.
+CO, NOx and PM{10} are national State of the Environment Indicators for air quality.
 These contaminants have been monitored as they are emitted in the greatest concentrations from a variety of sources throughout the Wellington Region.
-They were chosen as they are known to affect human health and well-being adversely, and to have other adverse environmental effects.
+They were chosen as they are known to have adverse effects for human health and wellbeing, and to have other adverse environmental effects.